2022-23 Annual Report (text version)

 Creating value for the State and clients

-In the year under review, QTC worked closely with Queensland Treasury to deliver a program of work aligned with government priorities to provide the maximum financial and social outcomes for the State.
+In the year under review, QTC worked closely with Queensland Treasury to deliver a program of work aligned with the Queensland Government’s priorities to maximise financial and social outcomes for the State.
+Through its partnership with Queensland Treasury, QTC focused on key priority areas including energy, investment, housing and health.

 Supporting the government’s priorities

-- Queensland Sustainability Report 2021: QTC collaborated with the Queensland Government on the development of the inaugural Queensland Sustainability Report 2021 with information about the State’s environmental, social and governance (ESG) commitments and outcomes.
+- Queensland Sustainability Report 2022: Collaborated on the development of the second Queensland Sustainability Report, with information about the State’s environmental, social and governance (ESG) commitments and outcomes.

 Financial risk management for government owned corporations

-During the year, QTC delivered economic updates for councils, bespoke workshops for elected members and council officers, and a Local Government Finance Professionals forum and masterclass with a focus on assisting local governments understand the demand-supply imbalance and its implications on their council’s operations and regional industries.
+During the year, QTC also delivered economic updates for councils, and bespoke workshops for elected members and council officers.
+In addition, QTC contributed to the Local Government Finance Professionals (LGFP) forum and facilitated a masterclass on assisting local governments to understand the challenges in a high inflationary environment and the potential impacts for councils.

 Debt and risk management

-In the year under review, QTC continued to successfully deliver its core mandate of providing clients with a low cost of funds by capturing the significant economies of scale and scope in the issuance, management and administration of the State’s debt.
+In the year under review, QTC continued to provide clients with a low cost of funds by capturing the significant economies of scale and scope in the issuance, management and administration of the State’s debt.
+QTC’s debt management strategies provided cash flow savings for the Treasury Core Portfolio-Linked Loans (PLL) and government-owned corporations.
+This was in a market where increasing interest rates presented challenges for issuers and borrowers alike.

-Since late 2019, the combined duration of the Treasury Core and Super-Long Portfolio-Linked Loans (PLL) has been progressively lengthened at relatively low interest rates.
-This has resulted in the PLL book rate being further protected from the increase in yields that began in September 2021.
+Since late 2019, the combined duration of the Treasury Core and Super-Long PLL had been progressively lengthened at relatively low interest rates.
+This resulted in the Core PLL book rate being further protected from the increase in yields that began in September 2021 and sharply increased throughout 2022–23.

-QTC offers cash management products that enable its clients to maximise the value of their surplus funds, including Fixed Rate Deposits, a Working Capital Facility and a Capital Guaranteed Cash Fund (the Cash Fund).
+QTC offers cash management products that enable our clients to maximise the value of their surplus funds.
+The products include a Cash Fund, Fixed Rate Deposits, and a Working Capital Facility.

-In 2021–22, the Cash Fund delivered $59.6 million in investment returns to its government clients during the year and retained its position as one of the largest managed cash funds in Australia with $9.6 billion under management at 30 June 2022.
-The Cash Fund provided strong relative returns and outperformed the Bloomberg AusBond Bank Bill Index by 52 basis points.
+In 2022–23, the Cash Fund delivered $320.2 million in investment returns to its government clients during the year.
+At 30 June 2023, funds under management were $9.6 billion.
+The Cash Fund provided strong relative returns and outperformed the Bloomberg AusBond Bank Bill Index by 50 basis points.

-Throughout the year, QTC focused on an asset management strategy to provide protection against rising outright yields and widening credit spreads.
-This asset strategy included shortening asset duration at very tight levels due to the end of the Reserve Bank of Australia liquidity support programs.
-The Cash Fund’s security is underpinned by the asset’s investment profile, with 100 per cent of the Cash Fund invested in entities rated ‘BBB+’ or higher by Standard & Poor’s Global Ratings at 30 June 2022.
+Throughout the year, QTC focused on an asset management strategy benefiting from rising interest rates.
+The Cash Fund is underpinned by the asset’s investment profile, with 100 per cent of the Cash Fund invested in entities rated ‘BBB+’ or higher by S&P Global Ratings at 30 June 2023.

 Throughout the year, QTC continued to meet with clients to provide insights into the Cash Fund’s structure, strategy and performance, and dynamically managed credit and money market positions in a challenging environment due to higher inflation and rising interest rates.

-QTC provided clients with a variety of economic publications, including a Weekly and Monthly Economic Review, and published research articles on the demand-supply imbalance, inflation, the possible path for the RBA’s cash rate, as well as the potential for recession risks in the US.
+QTC provided clients with a variety of economic publications, including a Weekly and Monthly Economic Review, as well as research articles on topical issues.
+In the past year, this included research on the effect of interest rate increases on the Australian economy, the drivers of higher inflation, and the possible path for the RBA’s cash rate, among other topics.

-QTC provides education services to enhance financial decision-making and support effective engagement with its clients.
-Since 2017, the QTC Education Program collaborates with the University of Queensland (UQ) to facilitate the design and delivery of specialised content to public sector employees across the State.
-In 2021–22, the QTC Education Program delivered financial workshops to more than 2,900 participants through a combination of workshops, webinars, and masterclass sessions.
+QTC provides education services to enhance financial decision-making across the Queensland public sector.
+Since 2017, the QTC Education Program has collaborated with the University of Queensland (UQ) to facilitate delivery of specialised content to public sector and local government employees across the State.
+In 2022–23, the QTC Education Program engaged 1,999 participants through a combination of workshops, webinars, and masterclass sessions, which received an average learning satisfaction score of 9.29/10.

-Key outcomes were achieved through delivering custom training programs to several Hospital and Health Services, the Department of State Development, Infrastructure, Local Government, and Planning (DSDILGP), and the Department of Health over the course of the past twelve months.
-Additionally, the QTC Education Program reached a wide range of public sector employees in a variety of different financial literacy topics.
+Key outcomes were achieved through delivering custom training programs to several Hospital and Health Services, DSDILGP, and the Department of Energy and Public Works over the course of the past twelve months with a strong focus on regional Queensland (61% vs 39% SEQ).
+Additionally, the QTC Education Program reached a wide range of public sector employees in a variety of different financial literacy topics through the open programs (23%) as well as custom delivery (77%).

 The QTC webinar series continues to provide new and returning learners complimentary experiences to expand their understanding of financial management concepts.
 In the past twelve months, the QTC Education Program has seen record return rates with learners continuing to access the webinar content live and on-demand.